will-head/log-parser/README.md

 - The script prints both visits followed by unique views
 - Sub-directories are considered separate entires
 - If two entries have the same count, they're listed in ascending order
+- IP addresses have leading zeros

+## Improvements

+- Validate log entries are correct
+- Provide option to specify path depth to be counted
+- Allow for IP addresses without leading zeros